Kafka Streams Tutorial with Scala for Beginners Example

 KStreams are useful when you wish to consume records as independent, append-only inserts.
 Think of records such as page views or in this case, individual words in text.
 Each word, regardless of past or future, can be thought of as an insert.

-See also Kafka Streams - Transformations Examples
+See also Kafka Streams Testing with Scala Part 1

 KStreams has operators that should look familiar to functional combinators in Apache Spark Transformations such as map, filter, etc.